QuarkNerd/blog/hubinf@scottlogic.com/_posts/2018-02-16-how-much-does-a-story-point-cost.md

 ---
 How many times have you heard that from a client?

-Usually, a sponsor, or an old-school project manager embarks on a tirade:
+Usually, a sponsor, or a traditional project manager embarks on a tirade:

 _"Back in the day, we would use ideal engineering man-days as a benchmark.
 Then the work would be estimated in hours, which would then be fit into ideal engineering man-days (ca 80% of a full-time day).
 The developers would work through the tasks and we could easily monitor spending and progress.
 With your Agile ways, how can I know if a project is on track and on budget?"_